MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/uwp-device-apps-for-printers.md

 -   If you plan to customize the print experience, separate this code into a print companion app.
 This allows you to componentize your code and eases the test and debugging process.
 -   Don't try to customize your print experience to use the V3 print driver.
 -   Don't advertise accessories for the print device in your customized print UI.
--   Don't show items for sale that aren't related to the reason the Windows Store device app was invoked.
+-   Don't show items for sale that aren't related to the reason the Microsoft Store device app was invoked.
 For example, it's relevant to show print cartridges for purchase after a user clicks a notification alerting them that ink is low.
 However, it's not appropriate to also try to sell print cords or photo printing kits in this same scenario.
 -   Don't redirect the user to your company’s website for more product sales.
 -   Don't present information that isn't relevant to the task of setting printing preferences.
 For example, don't provide info about how to clean the print heads or how to align and test the print nozzles.

 ## <span id="Samples"></span><span id="samples"></span><span id="SAMPLES"></span>Samples

-The Windows Store device app samples for printers demonstrate the printer-related features that you can implement in your own Windows Store device app.
+The UWP device app samples for printers demonstrate the printer-related features that you can implement in your own UWP device app.
 Each sample also includes the `PrinterExtensionLibrary` project, that you can reuse in your own app to help with printer extensions.
 The printer extension library wraps the COM implementation of the [printer extension interfaces](http://go.microsoft.com/fwlink/p/?LinkID=299887) from the v4 print driver.

 -   The [Print job management and printer maintenance](http://go.microsoft.com/fwlink/p/?LinkID=299829) sample demonstrates how to manage print jobs and perform printer maintenance tasks using bidirectional communications (Bidi).

--   The [Print settings and print notifications](http://go.microsoft.com/fwlink/p/?LinkID=242862) sample shows how to create a Windows Store device app that provides a customized flyout for advanced print settings, can display printer status, and can display printer notifications in tiles or toasts.
+-   The [Print settings and print notifications](http://go.microsoft.com/fwlink/p/?LinkID=242862) sample shows how to create a UWP device app that provides a customized flyout for advanced print settings, can display printer status, and can display printer notifications in tiles or toasts.

 ## <span id="related_topics"></span>Related topics